saxon1964/neovim-tips/README.md

 ## 🎯 Purpose

 I started to work on this little plugin because I **love** neovim and I still remember how difficult it was to learn the basic commands.
-I was like that [Twitter guy](https://x.com/iamdevloper/status/435555976687923200) who said:

-*"I've been using Vim for about 2 years now, mostly because I can't figure out how to exit it."*

 The plugin should help you to learn some basic (:wq, write and quit) and some not so basic commands (ddp, move line down) related to neovim.

 ## 🤝 Let's Collaborate

 I have provided a solid initial batch of tips and if you have your favorite one that is not listed, I will be happy to include it in the next release **with proper credits**.
 Send your commands, tips and tricks to me, create an issue or submit a pull request.
 You can also add your own tips and tricks that will be stored on your local computer, you don't have to share anything with me.

 ## ✨ Features
 - **Beautiful custom picker**: Three-pane interface with search, tips list, and live markdown preview